cloud-elements/devportal/docs/elements/marketo/setup.md

 order: 5
 ---

-# Service Provider Setup
+# API Provider Setup

 To authenticate a {{page.heading}} element instance you must first belong to the [LaunchPoint Technology Partner Program](http://pages2.marketo.com/launchpoint-partner.html).
 Once you have a Developer Sandbox, complete the setup steps described in this section.

-To set up the service provider:
+To set up the API provider:

 1. Via a web browser, log in to your Marketo account at [https://login.marketo.com/ ](https://login.marketo.com/ ).
 1. Navigate to the admin area of the Marketo application.